Aaron46/SamsungYomTovShabbosMode/README.markdown

 - **Date Format Errors**: Use `YYYY-MM-DD` (e.g., `2025-04-12`).
 - **API Issues**:
   - **401 Unauthorized**: Verify your token and its scopes.
-  - **403 Forbidden**: Double-check you included the locationId in the query string and the deviceId in the body within the request device array.
+  - **403 Forbidden**: Check locationId in the query string and deviceId/virtualSwitchId in the request body.
-  - **404 Not Found**: Double-check device and location IDs.
+  - **404 Not Found**: Verify device, virtual switch, and location IDs.
-  - **429 Too Many Requests**: The script has a 1-second delay; increase it if needed.
+  - **429 Too Many Requests**: Increase the delay in the script if needed.
+- **Virtual Switch Not Triggering**: Ensure the switch is "on" at the trigger time and routines are set correctly.
-- **No Output**: Ensure environment variables are set correctly.
+- **No Output**: Verify all environment variables are set.

 ---

 ## Additional Notes

 - **Shabbos Mode Off**: This script only turns Shabbos mode **on**.
 Create a separate script for turning it **off**.
+- **Virtual Switch Dependency**: Rules only trigger if the virtual switch is "on" 18 minutes before sunset.
 - **Testing**: Start with a small CSV to test the setup.
 - **Time Zone**: Adjust the `TIME_ZONE` variable in the script if it doesn’t match your location.
 - **SmartThings Advanced Page**: View and manage your devices, locations, rules, and more at [SmartThings Advanced](https://my.smartthings.com/advanced).